inex/ixp-as/readme.md

 * ``atlas:complete-requests``: marks end user requests as complete if all measurements have completed.
 * ``atlas:stop-all-measurements``: Sledge hammer to delete all outstanding RIPE Atlas measurements created with the configured Atlas key.

+## Caveats

+**This is the fruit of a hackaton!
+Expect bugs, non-defensive programming, databases definitely harmed.**

+* RIPE Atlas allows a max of 10 measurements towards any one probe at a time.
+As such, larger requests will take longer to run (finger in the air guesstimate: 5mins per batch of 10).
+* Any measurement that hasn't returned in 60mins is considered failed.
+* Routing over two LANs at a single exchange is currently considered symmetric.
+It nearly is anyway :wink:

 ## Installation